Flight of the Navigator: Critical reception

 The film received mainly positive reviews.
-Rotten Tomatoes gave it a rating of 84% based on 31 reviews, with an average rating of 6.60/10.
+Rotten Tomatoes gave it a rating of 85% based on 33 reviews, with an average rating of 6.6/10.
 The consensus reads, "Bolstered by impressive special effects and a charming performance from its young star, Flight of the Navigator holds up as a solidly entertaining bit of family-friendly sci-fi."

 Kevin Thomas of the Los Angeles Times said the film's biggest plus was "its entirely believable, normal American family."
 The New York Times described it as "definitely a film most children can enjoy."
 People declared it "out-of-this-world fun."
 Empire gave it 3/5 stars, saying it was "well-made enough to keep the family happy, but it certainly won’t challenge them."
 Variety was more critical, announcing that "instead of creating an eye-opening panorama, Flight of the Navigator looks through the small end of the telescope."
 Dave Kehr gave it 3 stars and described it as "a new high for Disney."

+John Nubbin reviewed Flight of the Navigator for Different Worlds magazine and stated that "All in all, The Flight of the Navigator is one of the best science-fiction films in quite some time.
+It borders on the cute, true enough, but borders only.
+If suffers from none of the terminal 'smiley face' writing, or directing, or mugging on the part of the cast which has sent so many Disney films down the tubes since Uncle Walt passed on, leaving his studio in the hands of people who were business men first and dreamers second - instead of the other way around."

 Special effects analysis

-In May 2021, independent filmmaker Alan Melikdjanian released a nostalgic documentary about the film, explaining the various types of visual effects utilized to create the alien spaceship.
+In May 2021, independent filmmaker Alan Melikdjanian released a documentary about the film, explaining the various types of visual effects utilized to create the alien spaceship.

 Remake

 In May 2009, The Hollywood Reporter reported that Disney was readying a remake of the film.
 Brad Copeland was writing the script and Mandeville partners David Hoberman and Todd Lieberman would serve as producers.
 In November 2012, Disney hired Safety Not Guaranteed's director Colin Trevorrow and writer/producer Derek Connolly to rewrite the script.

-In September 2017, Walt Disney Pictures announced that a reboot of the film is in pre-production with Joe Henderson from TV's Lucifer writing the script.
-Shortly after the Lionsgate/Henson announcement, in November at the same year, Neill Blomkamp tweeted that Oats Studios has begun developing a reboot as its first feature film.
+In September 2017, Walt Disney Pictures and Lionsgate announced that a reboot of the film is in preproduction with Joe Henderson from TV's Lucifer writing the script.
+In November that year, Neill Blomkamp tweeted that Oats Studios has begun developing a reboot as its first feature film.

-In September 2021, it was announced that the remake was back in development with Bryce Dallas Howard set to direct and will feature a female protagonist.
-It will be released on Disney+.
+In September 2021, plans for a remake were announced, with Bryce Dallas Howard set to direct and produce the Disney+ release featuring a female protagonist.